distributeaid/shipment-tracker/docs/PR-preview-instances.md

 # PR preview instances

-A set of GitHub Actions workflows exist in this project that allow to deploy a clean preview instance of a PR to Clever Cloud.
+A GitHub Actions workflow exist in this project that allow to deploy a clean preview instance of a PR to Clever Cloud.

 This is done automatically for all PRs that have the `cc-preview` label.